singnet/dnn-model-services/docs/users_guide/places365-scene-recognition.md

 1. Use its CHANNEL_ID (e.g.: `270`);
 2. Specify a price in AGIs (e.g.: `0`, since its a free service);
 3. Point to the endpoint at which this service's [SNET Daemon](https://github.com/singnet/snet-daemon) listens to the blockchain waiting for client calls: `54.203.198.53:7019`.
 You can obtain this and other information about registered services by running `snet service print_metadata ORGANIZATION SERVICE_NAME`.
-4. Filling in some input data.
+4. Filling in the method and some input data as defined in the service's `.proto` file.

 Example call:
 ```